 While your major is important, your GPA and LSAT score are paramount in law school admissions.
 The two, in many cases, go hand-in-hand.
 (Although, there are law schools that do not require the LSAT).

-Understanding when you should take the LSAT, the LSAT test dates, and of course, whether or not you need an LSAT tutor (or just LSAT practice questions and LSAT prep course) n order to be successful is key in pre-law.
+Understanding when you should take the LSAT, the LSAT test dates, and of course, whether or not you need LSAT prep (or just LSAT practice questions) in order to be successful is key in pre-law.
 These two elements act as crucial indicators of your academic prowess and potential for success in a challenging law program.
 A stellar GPA reflects your ability to excel in a rigorous academic environment, while a high LSAT score demonstrates critical thinking and reasoning skills essential for law studies.

 Simply put, you GPA and LSAT are more important when it comes to law school admissions than what you studied in your undergrad.
 Which means that you should choose a major that you love and do well in.
 Do not simply choose Political Science because it’s one of the most accepted majors in law school (unless you truly love Political Science).
 If you love Religion and Classics, or, Economics and Finance, you can still get accepted to law school if you choose to study these!
 And, if you excel in your courses, then your high GPA will be a powerful tool in getting you in.